A Convenient Way to Provide for Others

 While different giving methods suit different personal circumstances, you may find that giving life insurance can complement your plans to provide for your family’s future financial security.
 Such gifts can provide you with an efficient, affordable way to achieve your philanthropic goals.

-Always check with your advisors for possibility and exact amount of tax deductions and other applicable state laws and regulations before you plan.
+Always check with your advisors for availability and the exact amount of tax deductions and other applicable state laws and regulations before you plan.